ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/proguard-configuration.md

 ## Introduction

-Beagle contains minimum rules necessary for its components to work without the need to add, on your application, any rules in ProGuard / R8.
+Beagle contains the ProGuard / R8 rules necessary for its components to work correctly.

-To make sure these rules work, you must fill the annotations `RegisterWidget` and ` RegisterAction` with their respective names.
-In case you have an object inside your component, you need to annotate it with `@ BeagleJson`
+To make sure these rules work, you must fill the `RegisterWidget` and ` RegisterAction` annotations with their respective names.
+In case you have an object inside your component, you will need to annotate it with `@BeagleJson`

 ## Example